himanshu-yadav-ai/Tableau-Data-Analysis/README.md

 # Tableau-Projects

-The projects here are based on data analytics.
+The Projects are based on Data Analytics.

 Skills Required : Data Cleaning, Data Anlaysing